qalle2/ega-pride/README.md

 # ega-pride
 A multiple-choice pride flag quiz.
 Requires DOS and EGA.
-Only nine flags at the moment.
+Only 12 flags at the moment.
 Compiled with Microsoft QuickBasic 4.5.

 ![screenshot; shows the rainbow flag and asks if it's the rainbow, intersex or pansexual flag](snap.png)